 Enjoy your summer

 MAEA Fall Conference 2019: Visually Speaking Friday, September 20 - Sunday, September 22, 2019 Haystack School of Crafts, Deer Isle, Maine

-Registration Opens June 1st at 7 a.m.
 Please note we will continue to register on a first come first served basis.
-Selected volunteers are guaranteed a spot if registration is complete by the end of the day June 1st!
-Look for confirmation by Abby Jacobs.
-A waitlist will be generated once we are at capacity.
-Members on the waitlist will be given priority for the 2020 Haystack Fall Conference.
-Volunteers for 2019: Centerpieces: Jenna DeWan & Zachary Fields Pins/Name tags: Carolyn Brown Signs: Ellyn Smith & Lynn Bustard Vendor Coordinators: Kari McCarthy & Cory Bucknam Silent Auction Coordinator: Marcy King Snack Coordinator: Heidi O'Donnell Photographer: Hevia Paxton Techno Wizard: Kimberly Medsker-Mehalic
+A wait list will be generated once we are at capacity.
+Members on the wait list will be given priority for the 2020 Haystack Fall Conference.
+Volunteers for 2019: Centerpieces: Janna DeWan & Zachary Fields Pins/Name tags: Carolyn Brown Signs: Ellyn Smith & Lynn Bustard Vendor Coordinators: Kari McCarthy & Cory Bucknam Silent Auction Coordinator: Marcy King Snack Coordinator: Heidi O'Donnell Photographer: Hevia Paxton Techno Wizard: Kimberly Medsker-Mehalic

 Refund and Cancellation Policy